 Ali also kindly wrote a guest post for me last year for my mental health series entitled:

-You can read my answers to the above in An Afternoon of Tea & Cake for the Soul and I have more scheduled every Sunday throughout Blogtober so do check back or view my entire month’s Blogtober schedule to find out what other bloggers are taking part.
+You can read my answers to the above in An Afternoon of Tea & Cake for the Soul and find out what other bloggers have taken part during the series.